Updated: Aug 24

 "3/3 Blur Screen" -

-In our half-court offense, we place a lot of emphasis on hunting the slot to slot pass, followed by a Blur Screen.
-We are trying to create confusion, while also opening up a double gap for the basketball to drive into.
+In our half-court offense, we place a lot of emphasis on hunting the slot-to-slot pass, followed by a Blur Screen.
+We are trying to create confusion while opening up a double gap for the basketball to drive into.

 Pass & Cut Rules:

 Slot to Slot, Blur Cut

 Players will be simply playing 3/3 with Cutthroat Rules (You Score, you Stay) working on all aspects of our half-court offense; pass & cut, driving double gaps, second cutting, etc.

 Video - these are just short clips of our players working on 3/3 Blur.

 IV - 5/5 Live Play

 Ultimately, the game is played 5/5, so we must find an appropriate amount of time to work in this manner.
 Over the years, one thing that I have really tried to stop doing is constantly interrupting live play.
 Trying to find a balance between "letting them play" and stopping to make corrections is one of the most difficult aspects of coaching 5/5 play.
 One way I try to find that balance in practice is to set a clear end to a live play segment.
 I will often use a "Here, There, & Back" concepts to allow players to get 3 uninterrupted possessions, while also giving me a chance to make any appropriate corrections at its conclusion.